Intevation/intelmq-mailgen/README.md

 Currently, data is not transformed when it is being added to the CSV output.

-MailGen always removes the "UTC" notations from time stamps in `time.source`.
+Mailgen always removes the "UTC" notations from time stamps in `time.source`.
 It ensures that time stamps will always be UTC.

 Testing